AbuNSarker/AbuNSarker/README.md

 - 👉 I’m currently working on and corrosion project and creating a knowledge exchange app using MySQL, Express, React and Node.
 - 👉 I’m currently learning everything 😄...
 ML, DL, Flux and Spring-boot frameworks
-- 👉 I’m looking to collaborate on ML and Deep learning project
+- 👉 I’m looking to collaborate on ML, DL or Data Science project(s)
 - 👉 I’m looking for help with AWS
 - 👉 2021 Goals: Contribute more to Open Source projects